0xPolygon/polygon-docs/docs/pos/how-to/smart-contracts/smartpress.md

 3. Let SmartPress generate the contract for you; no need for an IDE or code editor.
 4. Review the output.
 If satisfied, proceed to validation and testing.
 If not, modify your input and repeat the process.

-## Deploy your Contract using SmartPress
+## Deploy your contract using SmartPress

 To deploy your smart contract on Polygon PoS: